lachoy7/rl-finetuning-from-scratch/README.md

 Fine-tune **Qwen2.5-0.5B** through supervised fine-tuning (SFT), direct preference optimization (DPO), and [SCoRe](https://arxiv.org/abs/2409.12917)-style self-correction curriculum learning.
 This repo implements the full pipeline from initial response generation through training and reward-model evaluation.

-The self-correction stage is inspired by **SCoRe** (Self-Correction via Reinforcement Learning), which trains language models to revise their own outputs using multi-turn learning and criteria-guided feedback.
-See Kumar et al., [*Training Language Models to Self-Correct via Reinforcement Learning*](https://arxiv.org/abs/2409.12917) (arXiv:2409.12917).
+The self-correction stage is inspired by SCoRe (Self-Correction via Reinforcement Learning), which trains language models to revise their own outputs using multi-turn learning and criteria-guided feedback.
+In addition to reproducing the core SCoRe framework, we introduce a difficulty-based curriculum (short → medium → long responses) that progressively increases revision complexity during training.
+Our experiments show that this curriculum substantially improves self-revision quality compared to training without staged progression.

 Base model: `Qwen/Qwen2.5-0.5B`